aldensiol/Gobbler/README.md

 Just head over to any of the links and click on "Sign Up", and you will see a "X-RapidAPI-Key" parameter that is now filled with your API_KEY.

-Once you have obtained your API_KEY, In your folder, create a .env file, according to the .env_example code given.
+Once you have obtained your API_KEY, in your folder, create a .env file, according to the .env_example code given.
 Eg:

 ```python
 API_KEY="YOUR_API_KEY_HERE"